AbstractXan/minindn-experiments/README.md

 ## Running scenarios
 Build using `./build.sh`.
 Builds producer.cpp and consumer.cpp and copies to `/tmp/minindn/apps`.
 This could then be accessed by minindn nodes as shown below.

-Run minindn: `./run.sh`
+Run experiment: `./run.sh`

-### Scenario 1:
+### Scenario 1: Basic
-Host 'a' is producer with producer already running in back ground.
+Host 'a' is producer with producer already running in background.
 Run `<host> ../apps/consumer` in other hosts.

-### Scenario 2:
+### Scenario 2: Topology.conf
-Change `./src/topology.conf` to configure nodes as follow:
+Change `./src/topology.conf` to configure nodes as follows:
 1. type :
 	- _Values_ : server/client  (default value: client)
 	- Identifies the type of node